 After being compared, triangulated, and replaced with other people, it’s completely normal to feel jealous.
 By default your external focus is to criticize the people you were compared with because this criticism makes you feel better.
 You will only focus on these people’s negative qualities and circumstances where they were left defeated.

 But this, you must remember is a temporary solution to your burn inside.
 This constant comparison to make yourself feel greater than the other person doesn’t resolve the inner problem, which is a deep sense of rejection and inadequacy.

-Mindfulness and spirituality are effective ways to approach resentment.
+If you are tired of feeling resentful and bitter, then mindfulness and spirituality are effective ways to approach resentment.

 When you start to understand this, you can put down the battle axe and turn your attention inward, where it is required.

+Psychopaths and narcissists use techniques like gaslighting to make you doubt your version of reality and your own cognitive abilities.
 Many of them will have you essentially blaming yourself for their cheating and abuse.
 Long after they have left, their accusations of “you’re crazy” will eat you up from within.